Gaudium et spes: Promotion of peace

 The final chapter of the document is "The Fostering of Peace and the Promotion of a Community of Nations".
 This chapter references themes expressed near the start of Vatican II by Pope John XXIII in 1963 in his encyclical letter, Pacem in Terris.
 Pacem defines the "common good", arguing that while individualism leads to individualistic focus and behavior and collectivism leads to a loss of the individual, the "common good" strikes a middle ground and begins with the focus on the community before returning it to the individual.
 Pacem focuses its argument not on a theological basis, but rather employs "natural law" to appeal to both believers and non-believers who might not be as familiar with theological sources.

 Reception

 Immediately following Vatican II

 Initial opposition came in the form of debate over the theological basis of Vatican II and Gaudium et spes.
-According to Henri de Lubac, the theological balance of nature and grace pre-Vatican II was overturned in favor of nature and the world which goes against the importance placed upon transcendence.
+According to Henri de Lubac, the theological balance of nature and grace before the Council was overturned in favor of nature and the world which goes against the importance placed upon transcendence.

-Reception today
+Later reflections

 Gaudium et spes has been evaluated as the shift of the church to its new globalized view of the world.
 It serves as the basis for multiculturalism in the modern church and has become the basis of the church's message to the world today.
+The Church has, nevertheless, been criticized for "failing to read the lessons" embodied in the document.

-The document's frequent references to "the human heart" and "the heart of man" are reflected in several quotations adopted by Pope Francis in his encyclical letter, Dilexit nos.
+More recently, the document's frequent references to "the human heart" and "the heart of man" have been reflected in several quotations used by Pope Francis in his encyclical letter, Dilexit nos.